Ratio of Debt-to-Income

 The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including mortgage principal and interest, PMI, hazard insurance, property tax, and homeowners' association dues).

 The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
 Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 - Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing

 - Gross monthly income of $4,500 x .36 = $1,620 can be applied to recurring debt plus housing expenses

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We'd be thrilled to pre-qualify you to help you determine how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We will be happy to go over pre-qualification to determine how much you can afford.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.